grasslandnetwork/cliptions/tasks/prd-state-driven-round-engine.md

 ### FR4: Data Persistence and Synchronization
 -   The application **must** use the **Twitter/X API** as its primary data store and communication channel.
+-   The application **must** also integrate with the **BASE API** for payment processing.
 -   The state of the round will be determined by parsing the content of tweets from the validator's account.
 -   Miners will fetch state by reading these public tweets.
 No local or remote database will be required for this MVP.

+### FR5: Payment and Fee Management
+The application **must** support a fee-based system for round participation.
+**Validator:** The application will be responsible for providing payment instructions and verifying payments.
+**Miner:** Miners must submit a fee to a designated address to have their submissions scored.
+The application should facilitate this process.
+A research task will determine the simplest implementation (e.g., wallet connection on a web page, direct deposit with memo) to link payments to Twitter users.

-### FR5: Validator Workflow
+### FR6: Validator Workflow
--   When started as a `validator`, the application will use the `cliptions_twitter_latest_tweet` binary to fetch the latest tweet from its own account to determine the current round state.
+-   When started as a `validator`, the application will use the `cliptions-twitter-api` library to determine the current round state.
--   It will identify the next logical action in the lifecycle (e.g., "Close Commitments", "Open Reveals").
--   It **must** prompt the validator for confirmation before executing the action.
+-   It will prompt for confirmation before executing actions like closing commitments, opening reveals, and initiating payouts.
--   Upon confirmation, it will orchestrate the task by calling the relevant `cliptions_twitter_*` binary (e.g., `cliptions_twitter_post` to announce the next state).
+-   It **must** post a "Target Frame" image when transitioning to the `RevealsOpen` state.
+-   It **must** execute payouts to winning miners using the BASE API.

-### FR6: Miner Workflow
+### FR7: Miner Workflow
--   When started as a `miner`, the application will use the `cliptions_twitter_latest_tweet` binary to fetch the validator's latest tweet and display the current round status.
+-   When started as a `miner`, it will poll for validator tweets to understand the current round status.
--   It will continuously poll for new tweets from the validator to detect state changes.
+-   It **must** guide the miner through paying their entry fee to be eligible for scoring.
--   It **must** provide a user interface or tool to help the miner craft and prepare their commitment/reveal submissions.
+-   It will provide tools to help the miner craft their commitment and reveal submissions.

 ### FR7: Data Schema
 The round state and data **must** be encoded in the text of the validator's tweets.
 A clear, machine-parsable format for these tweets (e.g., using hashtags or key-value pairs like `STATE:CommitmentsOpen`) must be established to represent the round state, deadlines, and other relevant data.